 - Don’t travel if you have a compromised immune system

 The airlines have made it very easy for passengers to change their plans during the pandemic.
 In fact, most airlines have adopted very flexible cancellation rules during the global crisis.
 All major airlines, including United Airlines, have eliminated their change fees on domestic flights.
-This includes all class of service categories (at least through Dec 2020).
+This includes all classes of service (note: Many airlines exclude Basic Economy in this policy in 2021 ).
 So if you have a compromised immune system, you should not feel forced to take your flight.
 Bank your credit and use it when it’s safe for you to travel.
+(If you acquired vouchers on UA during the pandemic see: How to make the most of your United Airlines flight credit)

 - Defer travel if you’re under the weather